-Looking for an easy early spring escape
+Looking for an easy, all-season escape

 Summer offers lake-filled Laurentian days with activities such breathtaking (literally) zip line adventures with Ziptrek Eco Tours Tremblant, exceptional golf, luge, the Parc Plage on Lake Tremblant, cycling and rollerblading.
 The season heats up with the beats of Tremblant’s Summer Festivals: Rythmes Tremblant, the Tremblant Blues Festival and Music on the Mountain.
 Tranquil canoeing and trekking in nearby Parc National du Mont-Tremblant is a must and for the very adventurous, an eight-hour climb on her steep Via Ferrata du Diable.
 End your summer and start your fall with Tremblant Beneath the Stars in August and Symphony of Colours in September.
 Tons to do 365 days a year!
 Easy to see why Tremblant was named No. 1 Ski Resort in Eastern North America by Ski Magazine for the seventh consecutive year!
 Need new equipment like I did? click here!

-Rent a car
+Rent a car to Tremblant

 Rolling mountains greet you as you pass through la Porte-du-Nord and the 1.5-hour drive up from Montreal can be spectacularly beautiful, particularly on a blazing sunny day.
 Cascading waters are frozen mid-fall creating gorgeous ice cliffs clinging to the rocky outcroppings.
 You’ll want to get off the hectic Tremblant Village and do some exploring after all so rent a car and utilize your hotel’s Valet Parking Service.
 The Westin Tremblant offered a super fast and friendly service, which I took full advantage of.

-Take a lesson
+Take a lesson at Tremblant

 I haven’t been on skis in 25 years so my new friends at the Tremblant Resort Association set me up with Normand, who patiently gave me a two-hour private lesson.
 The Tremblant Snow School offers pretty much every kind of lesson for every kind of skier: adults, kids, ski and snowboard, ski and snow weeks, right up to adult ski racing lessons!
 No excuse not to get up on those skis!
 And for those of you, like me, who may be hesitant about jumping on that ski-horse again after falling off, our friends at Sports Fitness Advisor offers a multi-page guide on ski training that is packed with practical tips and advice.
 No excuse not to get up on those skis!

-Enjoy some Aprés Ski
+Enjoy some Aprés Ski at Tremblant

 After a long day on the slopes, you are bound to be hungry, right?
 Will it be in and out fast food, fine dining, or perhaps a local gastropub?
 In-hotel room service, close to the slopes or outside of the village?
 So many choices to satisfy a hungry skier!
 Here are some recommendations both close to the hill and further afield.

-Take some Spa Time
+Take some Spa Time at Tremblant

 Recently renovated, the Tremblant Spa at The Fairmont and Westin offer in-hotel spa facilities and experiences that are second to none and easily accessible in Tremblant’s pedestrian village.
 But for a truly luxurious experience, head down the road to Spa Scandinave and enjoy a total zen experience nestled on the banks of the Riviere Diable.
 Make sure to pre-book your luxurious experience before you arrive to ensure availability of this popular spa experience.
 And remember to enjoy in absolute silence!